Solving the Sandbagging Problem in Brazilian Jiu-Jitsu

 2. Single divisions with massive skill gaps - IBJJF grading guidelines for kids suggest just 6 months at the white belt level for kids.
 This leads to a jarring skill gap in the grey belt division—each grey belt takes a year to graduate so that kids remain at grey for at least 3 years.
 It is common for youth students to remain in the grey belt division for five years or longer.

 An even more significant challenge emerges with Juvenile Blue Belts.
 The youngest age for a promotion to Blue Belt is 16 and Black Belt at 18.
-There are now more Blue Belts than ever who compete at events like ADCC (which allow Blue Belts in the adult expert/black belt division) and demolish black belts winning gold and various titles only to return to their Blue Belt division in the IBJJF events much to the dismay of competitors who cannot come close to matching their skill to athletic ability.
+There are now more Blue Belts than ever who compete at events like ADCC (which allow Blue Belts in the adult expert/black belt division) and demolish black belts winning gold and various titles only to return to their Blue Belt division in the IBJJF events much to the dismay of competitors who cannot come close to matching their impressive hard earned skill and athletic ability.

 Signs of a Sandbagger